Balint-H/modular-agents/README.md

 # About

 This package was inspired by the [Marathon Environments project](https://joanllobera.github.io/marathon-envs/).
-It was started to investigate both interactive physics based character animation, and locomotion synthesis for applications in the field of assistive robotics[^4].
+Modular Agents was started to investigate both interactive physics based character animation, and locomotion synthesis for applications in the field of assistive robotics[^4].
 [^4]: Hodossy, B. and Farina, D., 2022.
 Shared Autonomy Locomotion Synthesis with Virtual Wearable Robotic  (preprint).

 The initial contributors were: